Sakib06/Student-Management-System/README.md

 "# Student-Management-System"

-In this project I have used spring web, thymeleaf, spring data jpa and mysql driver as dependencies.
+In this project I have used Spring Web, Thymeleaf, Spring Data JPA and MySQL Driver as dependencies.
 As for the project tool, I have used Maven.
 This project performs the CRUD operation i.e, Create, Read, Update and Delete.

 The local host server port number used is 7050.